A woman's hands folded in prayer on All Souls Day in front of rows of lit candles

 What Is All Souls Day?

-All Souls Day, November 2nd, is a day set aside to pray for the souls of the faithful departed, especially those who are in purgatory, undergoing purification before entering the fullness of heaven.
+All Souls Day, observed on November 2nd, is a day set aside to pray for the souls of the faithful departed, especially those who are in purgatory, undergoing purification before entering the fullness of heaven.
+It is an act of mercy and hope, trusting in God’s promise of eternal life.

 While we hope and believe that our loved ones are in heaven, we also recognize that many may still be on their journey toward the pearly gates.
-Our prayers can help them in this final purification.
+Our prayers, sacrifices, and Masses offered on this day assist those souls in their journey toward the fullness of God’s presence.

 Three Ways to Honor All Souls Day